Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 Annual performance reviews address the following issues:

-• inform recommendations on salary movement for those senior staff (SSG1-SSG4) at a salary point within a salary range (see B/9.3.7 (b));
+• inform recommendations on movement for those senior staff (SSGA-SSGE) at a remuneration point within a total remuneration range (B/7.14.2(c))

-• inform recommendations on the percentage of bonus pay for senior staff (SSG1-SSG6) and Vice-Chancellor (see B/9.3.7 (c))
+• inform recommendations on the percentage of performance bonus for senior staff (SSGA-SSGE) and Vice-Chancellor and President (B/7.14.3(b))

-Items to be discussed in any annual performance review meeting between the senior staff member and his/her supervisor will typically include the following:
+Items to be discussed in any annual performance review meeting between the senior staff member and their supervisor will typically include the following:

-• the senior staff member's tentative plans for the future (eg long service leave, a further appointment, new role, retirement, return to substantive position);
+• the senior staff member's tentative plans for the future (for example, long service leave, a further appointment, new role, retirement, return to substantive position)

 • discussion and identification of any development priorities for the senior staff member in line with the above demands.